 Hyde Park, W2: Once a hunting forest for King Henry VIII.
 More than 340 acres of parkland where you can relax, swim and boat on the Serpentine lake, ride a horse on Rotten Row, listen to orators on a Sunday at Speaker’s Corner and visit The Princess Diana memorial fountain.

 Kensington Gardens, W8: The former grounds of Kensington Palace became a public park in 1841 and are a continuation of Hyde Park to the east.
 Kensington Palace, the birthplace of Queen Victoria, was once home to late Diana, Princess of Wales.
 The Royal Ceremonial Dress Collection is open for public.

-Regent’s Park, NW1: Designed by John Nash with beautiful formal gardens, a boating lake and London Zoo.
+Regent’s Park, NW1: Designed by John Nash with beautiful formal gardens, a boating lake and home to the world-famous London Zoo.

 St James’s Park, SW1: Originally a marsh, this is now London’s most ornamental park, with wildlife and a lovely lake.

-The Botanist, 7 Sloane Square: Simple modern British food, all day restaurant.
+The Botanist, 7 Sloane Square: Simple modern British food served in an airy, all-day Chelsea restaurant.

-Nusr–Et, The Park Tower Hotel Knightsbridge: Internet sensation Nusret Gokce first London restaurant.
+Nusr–Et, The Park Tower Hotel Knightsbridge: First London restaurant of internet sensation Nusret Gökçe aka “Salt Bae”.

-La Poule au Pot, 231 Ebury Street: Romantic cosy French bistro.
+La Poule au Pot, 231 Ebury Street: Romantic cosy bistro with candlelit tables.